Undergraduate Competency-Based Academic Policies and Procedures

 The conferral is an automatic process that continuously runs each night; students do not need to apply for conferral.
 Conferral is the result of the official program evaluation from Degree Works reflecting all requirements as complete; once the Degree Audit indicates 100% completion, the record will be flagged for processing.
 The Degree Conferral date is final and is not subject to a request for backdating.
 Each conferral is subject to a seven-day validation.
 This allows time for confirmation that all degree requirements have been met.

 Once your degree is conferred, conferral fee paid and any holds cleared, you will be able to complete and submit a diploma form.
 The diploma and one official transcript will be mailed to the address you provide on your diploma form.
-Diplomas are mailed out approximately six to eight weeks after the date you submitted your diploma form.
+Diplomas are mailed out approximately eight weeks after the date you submitted your diploma form.
 Under no circumstances will a diploma be released prior to the conferral date.
 Diplomas and/or transcripts will not be released if the student has an active diploma/transcript hold, to view holds please visit MyUMassGlobal Self-Service.

 Transcripts from other institutions which have been presented for admission or evaluation become part of the student's academic file and are not returned or copied for distribution.